stijsseling/community-widgets/README.md

 > [!WARNING]
 >
-> Extension widgets are not actively monitored by the Glance maintainers, use at your own risk.
+> Extension widgets are not actively monitored by the maintainers of Glance, use them at your own risk.

 * [linktiles](https://github.com/haondt/linktiles/) by @haondt - display your linkding bookmarks in a configurable mosaic
 * [Restic snapshot](https://github.com/not-first/restic-glance-extension) by @not-first - show the most recent snapshot and storage stats of a restic repo